Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/simple-voice-chat.md

 2. Open the [file manager](/file-manager-controls) in your dashboard
 3. Open the **mods** folder or create it if it doesn't exist
 ![console](/plugins_and_modifications/simple_voice_chat/1.png)
-4. Drag and drop the the **Simple Voice Chat jar** into the browser window.
+4. Drag and drop the **Simple Voice Chat jar** into the browser window.
 5. Continue with the [common installation](#common)

 ### Bukkit/Spigot/Paper